gvwilson/thirdbit/_posts/2009/2009-10-25-elsewhere.md

   <li>Oct 21: <a href="http://softwarecarpentry.wordpress.com/2009/10/21/should-modeling-be-part-of-this-course/">Should modeling (E-R diagrams, UML, etc.) be part of the course?</a></li>
   <li>Oct 23: <a href="http://softwarecarpentry.wordpress.com/2009/10/23/cryptography-isnt-security/">What (if anything) to teach about security?</a></li>
 </ol>
 One of the ads for the <a href="http://www.businessofsoftware.org/">Business of Software</a> conference that played at <a href="http://stackoverflow.carsonified.com/events/toronto/">DevDays Toronto</a> on Friday featured a clip of <a href="http://sethgodin.typepad.com/">Seth Godin</a> asking, "How do you sell something to people when they don't know they need it?"
-Twelve years on, that's still the biggest hurdle <a href="https://software-carpentry.org">Software Carpentry</a> faces...
+Twelve years on, that's still the biggest hurdle <a href="https://software-carpentry.org">Software Carpentry</a> faces…

 <strong>Undergraduate Cross-Country Open Source Projects</strong>
 <ol>